[Image1][English/Japanese]Continuing from the previous article, I would like to introduce the public transpo

 I hope you were able to learn about trains and buses in Japan.
 Our school has a dormitory on the upper floor of the building.
 Since you don't have to take the commuter train and you don't have to pay for the train, you can concentrate on your studies from morning.
 Please come and visit the dormitory.

-This time, as in the previous article, we will introduce public transportation in Japan.
+This time, as in the previous article, I introduce Japan's public transportation system.

-Do you take the bus from the front?
-Riding from behind?
+Do you board the bus from the front or the back?

-Were you able to learn about Japan trains and buses?
-Our school has a dormitory on the upper floor of the school building.
-You don't have to take the commuter train and you don't have to pay for the train, so you can concentrate on your studies from the morning.
-Please come and visit the dormitory.
+Did you learn about trains and buses in Japan?
+Our school has a dormitory on the upper floors of the building.
+You won't need to take commuter trains or pay train fares, so you can focus on studying from the morning.
+Please come visit the dormitory.

 This text has been automatically translated.